Welding safety and welding hazards

 • The repair and maintenance of equipment should be performed only by authorized repair shops.

 • Use only clean and dry welding gloves.
-Do not touch the metal parts of an electrode holder with skin or wet clothing.
+Do not touch the metal parts of an electrode holder with bare skin or wet clothing.

 • Wear clothing that fully covers your body.